Law Offices of

 Criminal Appeals and Writs

-Mr. Kleven serves as an appointed attorney on panels for both the First District Appellate Project and the Sixth District Appellate Program, and has also handled non-appointed appeals.
-After a case has been lost at the trial level, he will consult with potential clients and their counsel to evaluate the issues that might be raised on appeal or in a petition for writ of habeas corpus, and to determine the best way to handle those issues.
-Mr. Kleven personally performs all of the necessary legal research and drafts all briefs filed in the appeal; he does not contract out any of the work.
+Mr. Kleven serves as an appointed attorney on panels for the First District Appellate Project, the Central California Appellate Project, and the Sixth District Appellate Program, and has also represented private clients on appeal.
+After a case has been lost at the trial level, he will consult with potential clients and their counsel to evaluate the issues that might be raised on appeal or in a petition for writ of habeas corpus, and help determine the best way to handle those issues.
+Mr. Kleven personally performs all of the necessary legal research, drafts all briefs and petitions, and handles any oral arguments.

 These are some of the criminal appeals and writs that Mr. Kleven has handled: